Tool | October 2014

 By David Payne

-When investors sense that a move by the Fed is imminent, long-term rates may jump by as much as half a percentage point, probably in early 2015.
-Similar nervousness jolted rates higher in mid-2013, when it became clear that the Fed would soon scale back its monthly bond-buying binge.
+When investors sense that a move by the Fed is imminent, long rates may jump by as much as half a percentage point.
+This is likely to come in early 2015, some months before the Fed actually acts.
+Similar nervousness jolted rates higher in mid-2013, when it became clear that the Fed would soon reduce its monthly bond-buying binge.
 But just as rates stabilized once the taper actually began, anxiety about hiking the short-term interest rate will fade as investors absorb the initial adjustment.
-By the end of 2015, figure on a federal funds rate of about 0.75% and long-term Treasuries running in the neighborhood of 3.5%.
+By the end of 2015, figure on a federal funds rate of about 0.75% and 10-year Treasuries running in the neighborhood of 3.3%.